yarkhinephyo/15-445-database-systems-notes/12-13 - Query Execution.md

 ![](images/Pasted%20image%2020221025105046.png)

-<u>Approach 2 - Thread per DBMS worker</u>
+<u>Approach 2 - Thread per DBMS worker (More common)</u>

-More common.
 DBMS manages its own scheduling.
 Less overhead for context switch and does not have to manage shared memory.

 The dispatcher thread can directly forward to another thread so that the outside application does not need to reconnect.